 On May 6, 2019, Bahrain’s Court of Cassation upheld the verdict against Mearaj, according to a journalist with knowledge of his case.
 No appeals are possible in Bahraini courts beyond the Court of Cassation.
 CPJ was not able to determine if Mearaj was present for the court session.

-The journalist said that as of September 2021 Mearaj is still detained in Jaw Prison and has not reported any health problems.
+The journalist said that as of September 2022, Mearaj is still detained in Jaw Prison and has not reported any health problems.
 The journalist added that Mearaj is in regular contact with his family.